Alonely0/Lariv/README.md

 # Performance

 Very performant, as far as I am aware of.
 If you have a suggestion for improving performance; I pray you to open a PR please.
-Right now is on par with dashmap, depending on the day Lariv outperforms dashmap for 2ms and sometimes it's the other way around.
-However, Lariv's performance is much more stable and predictable, while dashmap is... nuts in comparison.
-I want that to change.
-I want to be better than dashmap.
-Meaningfully better.
-Period.
+Right now it is on par with dashmap, depending on the day Lariv outperforms dashmap for 2ms and sometimes it's the other way around.
-Note to self: Maybe I can get SIMD somewhere here, idk.
-I know hashbrown and dashmap do a lot of naughty tricks, I should take notes.

 ## Delta of benchmarks in two different days, same state of the computer (no programs opened, etc)